What you need to know about Oxygen Toxicity

 The effects of CNS oxygen toxicity often come without warning.
-Some people experience a seizure with no other precursors like headaches, etc. While there is a good thing about seizures that come from brain oxygen toxicity there’s also a very bad outcome that is very real.
+Some people experience a seizure with no other precursors like headaches, etc. While there is a good thing about seizures that arise from brain oxygen toxicity, there’s also a terrible outcome that is very real.

-First, the good news (if we really want to call it that).
-Because your body and brain are having so much oxygen on board there’s most likely no permanent damage due to CNS oxygen toxicity when you experience such a seizure.
-The bad news is that because you have such a seizure there’s a very, very high chance that you will drown.
+First, the good news (if we want to call it that).
+Because your body and brain are having so much oxygen on board, there’s most likely no permanent damage due to CNS oxygen toxicity when you experience such a seizure.
+The bad news is that because you have such a seizure, there’s a very, very high chance that you will drown.
 Or, if you ascend there’s a chance that you suffer pulmonary barotrauma which also can be fatal!

-The symptoms of CNS oxygen toxicity range from convulsions (seizures) to tunnel vision, ringing in your ears, nausea and dizziness.
-The seizures are obviously the worst effect and can end in death.
+The symptoms of CNS oxygen toxicity range from convulsions (seizures) to tunnel vision, ringing in your ears, nausea, and dizziness.
+The seizures are the worst effect and can end in death.

 You cannot prevent CNS oxygen toxicity through the use of any drugs.
-You can only prevent it by limiting your exposure to pO2.
+You can only avoid it by limiting your exposure to pO2.